Background pattern

 Use in the elderly: No dose adjustment is required in elderly patients.

-It is unlikely that symptoms of overdose will occur due to the type of formulation of the transdermal patch of Nitroplast.
-If they appear, they can be quickly eliminated by removing the patch.
+It is unlikely that symptoms of overdose will appear due to the type of formulation of the Nitroplast transdermal patch.
+If they do appear, the symptoms can be quickly eliminated by removing the patch.

-The symptoms are a decrease in blood pressure (less than or equal to 90 mmHg), pallor, sweating, weak pulse, increased heart rate (tachycardia), postural dizziness, headache (cephalgia), syncope with postural dizziness, feeling of weakness (asthenia), nausea, vomiting, and diarrhea.
+The symptoms are decreased blood pressure (less than or equal to 90 mmHg), paleness, sweating, weak pulse, increased heart rate (tachycardia), postural dizziness, headache (cephalalgia), collapse, syncope with postural dizziness, feeling of weakness (asthenia), nausea, vomiting, and diarrhea.

-In patients treated with other organic nitrates, cases of methemoglobinemia have been described (since nitrite ions cause methemoglobinemia and cyanosis, with the consequent tachypnea, anxiety, loss of consciousness, and cardiac arrest).
-Although it is unlikely with the transdermal release method, in high doses it can cause an increase in intracranial pressure, leading to cerebral symptoms.
+In patients being treated with other organic nitrates, cases of methemoglobinemia have been described (since nitrite ions cause methemoglobinemia and cyanosis, with consequent tachypnea, anxiety, loss of consciousness, and heart attack).
+Although with the transdermal release method it is unlikely, at high doses, an increase in intracranial pressure may occur, leading to cerebral symptoms.

-Interrupt the administration of the medication, removing the patch.
+Interrupt the administration of the medication by removing the patch.

-The patient should be placed in a horizontal position with the legs elevated, or if necessary, a compression bandage should be applied to the patient's legs.
+Place the patient in a horizontal position with the legs elevated, or if necessary, apply a compression bandage to the patient's legs.

 Plasma volume expanders (intravenous fluids).